monigarr/AIWork/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
+A: My class notes:
+Grid of 81 squares.
+Rows 1 to 9
+Columns A to I
+Unit is a Collection of 9 Squares

-If a square has only one solution available, remove that solution from all peers of the square.
+If a square has only one solution (digit) available, remove that solution from all peers of the square.
-If unit has only one place for a value, put the value in place.
+If unit has only one place for a value, put the value in that place.
+This is a good solution for simple puzzles.
+If two different squares can have the same value :
+	Banch out & consider options by creating tree with possible answers.
+		One branch might provide 3 or more options.
+			Branch out and consider those options.
+				Traverse the tree to find A solution.
+I also added my notes as a comment in my code: solution.py

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-Same as constraint propogation above plus we iterate for the center diagonal peer squares.
+A: Same as constraint propogation above plus we iterate for the center diagonal peer squares.
+I defined unitlist in solution.py to consider all of a square's peers (next to, above, below and diagnal)

 ### Install